dojokata/book/manuscript/06-material.md

 Be considerate of your remote team members!
 If you have remote team members, you'll want an instance of your collaboration/meeting app up at all times.
 Consider using someone's Persnal Room ID for ease of setup.

-If acquiring these resources is challenging in this environment, we should frontload sourcing.
+If acquiring these resources is challenging in your environment, we should frontload sourcing.

 ## Remote